SimondeMoreau/DOC-Depth/Calibration/README.md

-## Calibration
+# Calibration
 The purpose of the calibration is to obtain simultaneously the intrisic matrix of the camera and the extrinsic calibration between the LiDAR and the camera.

-## Harware
+## Hardware
 To perform this calibration, you need a camera, a LiDAR and a [large checkerboard target](https://github.com/opencv/opencv/blob/4.x/doc/pattern.png).
 You'll need to perform a calibration process by recording multiple images of the checkerboard in front of the sensors with various locations and orientations.

 ## Using Ouster LiDAR

 If you have a Ouster LiDAR and a USB camera you can use our app_calib.py to perform a real-time recording of synchronized calibration frame of the two sensors.
-Start the tool using :
+Start the tool using:

 ```bash
     python app_calib.py -d [video_device] -l [lidar_hostname] -p [lidar_port] -m [checkerboard_square_size] -c [checkerboard_size]